camunda/camunda-docs-manual/content/reference/rest/overview/embeddability.md

 `CamundaRestResources.getResourceClasses()` contains two JAX-RS resources that serve as the entry points.
 One of these (`org.camunda.bpm.engine.rest.impl.NamedProcessEngineRestServiceImpl`) provides all of the REST resources listed in this document on paths beginning with `/engine/{name}` while the other (`org.camunda.bpm.engine.rest.impl.DefaultProcessEngineRestServiceImpl`) provides access to the default engine's resources on the root path `/`.

-To restrict the exposed REST resources to specific types (e.g. only process-definition-related methods), a subclass of `org.camunda.bpm.engine.rest.impl.AbstractProcessEngineRestServiceImpl` can be implemented and registered with the JAX-RS application.
+To restrict the exposed REST resources to specific types (e.g., only process-definition-related methods), a subclass of `org.camunda.bpm.engine.rest.impl.AbstractProcessEngineRestServiceImpl` can be implemented and registered with the JAX-RS application.
 Such a subclass can control which resources get exposed by offering JAX-RS-annotated methods.
 See the sources of `NamedProcessEngineRestServiceImpl` and `DefaultProcessEngineRestServiceImpl` for an example. **Note**: The path to a subresource should always match the path defined in the subresource's interface.

 The configuration class `JacksonConfigurator` is required to correctly configure the serialization of date fields.
 You may also have to add the following Jackson providers: `com.fasterxml.jackson.jaxrs.json.JacksonJsonProvider`,